apitrace/apitrace/README.markdown

 Replay an OpenGL trace with

-    apitrace retrace application.trace
+    apitrace replay application.trace

 Pass the `--sb` option to use a single buffered visual.
-Pass `--help` to `apitrace retrace` for more options.
+Pass `--help` to `apitrace replay` for more options.

 Basic GUI usage